Sherlock Holmes and Doctor Watson: Production

 Sheldon Reynolds structured a deal with the state Polish Television to take over Poltel Studios to produce television shows.
 Anthony Burgess was brought on as a consultant.
 Reynolds recycled some aspects from his earlier 1954 television series starring Ronald Howard such as scripts and even the conceit of having Inspector Lestrade an equal co-star with Holmes and Watson.

 Filming was done for low cost and co-star Pickering remarked: "The schedule for filming was very hectic and there were the odd dangerous moments.
 I remember once that the shafts of a hansom cab snapped when we were in hot pursuit of a suspect.
 That was very hairy!"

 Most scenes of the episodes were filmed in Warsaw, as well as in the manors and palace buildings of Nieborów.

-Multiple episodes were directly adapted from the original works of Arthur Conan Doyle or from Sheldon Reynolds's 1954 television series, with Reynolds credited with writing or co-writing several of them.
-Most of the episodes were directed by Reynolds and by multiple British television and film directors, including Roy Ward Baker and Val Guest.
+Many of the episodes were directly adapted from the original works of Arthur Conan Doyle or from Sheldon Reynolds's 1954 television series, with Reynolds credited with writing or co-writing several of them.
+Most of the episodes were directed by Reynolds and by various British television and film directors, including Roy Ward Baker and Val Guest.

-The secondary cast included multiple British actors and actresses, who would occasionally play different characters in different episodes - for instance, Glynis Barber portrayed both the villainous Meredith Stanhope in the episode "The Case of the Three Uncles", and "Sophie" in "The Case of the Sitting Target".
+The secondary cast included a number of British actors and actresses, who would occasionally play different characters in different episodes - for instance, Glynis Barber portrayed both the villainous Meredith Stanhope in the episode "The Case of the Three Uncles", and "Sophie" in "The Case of the Sitting Target".
 Numerous Polish actors were also cast in secondary roles throughout the series.
 Due to the accents, their characters were usually presented as originating from continental Europe; occasionally, English dubbing was used, notably in the case of a secondary role played in the episode "The Case of the Body in the Case" by the athlete Władysław Komar, who was often cast as an extra in Polish productions, due to his enormous size.

 According to guest director Roy Ward Baker, as production wrapped up the head of Polish television, who had spearheaded the deal was arrested for corruption.
 The films were confiscated, leading to inconsistent distribution; the show was never released in the U.K. and aired on a single U.S. station in 1982.
 The then-president of Telewizja Polska, Maciej Szczepański, was charged with misuse of state funds after an audit in 1980; one of the charges concerned Sherlock Holmes and Doctor Watson, which the auditors claimed was assigned too high a budget, and resulted in financial loss.
 Szczepański himself stated that the charges against him were politically motivated, and had stemmed from conflicts inside the PZPR; he declared that Sherlock Holmes and Doctor Watson was one of the most profitable series to have ever been produced by Telewizja Polska, with distribution rights sold to 25 countries.